Exploring Grand Canyon National Park

 Where is the Grand Canyon?

-The Grand Canyon is located in the north-east of Arizona and its south entrance is 450 km from the city of Las Vegas.
-A small tip: if you’re coming from Las Vegas, you can drive part of the way on the legendary Route 66!
-I should point out that the Grand Canyon is a huge national park: Its mountain ranges, multicoloured rocks and winding trails stretch for 445 km (the same distance from Las Vegas!).
+The Grand Canyon is located in the northeast of Arizona and its south entrance is 450 km from the city of Las Vegas.
+One small tip: if you’re coming from Las Vegas, you can drive part of the way on the legendary Route 66!
+It is also worth remembering just how vast the Grand Canyon is: its mountain ranges, multicolored rocks, and winding trails extend for 445 km—the same distance as the drive from Las Vegas.
 All of these vast areas are, of course, protected.

 South Rim

-The South Rim, like it says, is the south rim of the Grand Canyon.
-It is the rim with the most developed trails and the most tourists.
-It’s easy to get to.
-And if you do, you’ll get some of the best views of the Grand Canyon.
+The South Rim, as its name suggests, is the southern rim of the Grand Canyon.
+It has the most developed trail network and attracts the largest number of visitors.
+It is easy to reach and offers some of the best views in the entire park.

 North Rim

-This is simply the second rim of the Grand Canyon (the North Rim) and is the wilder of the two.
-Its advantages?
-There are very few tourists and nature is more pristine!
-As you can imagine, there’s a little downside: it’s not easy to get to and the trails are sometimes rough.
-I haven’t had the chance to go there, but from what I’ve heard it’s just as worth a visit as the South Rim.
-I’d also like to point out that the scenery from the North Rim is much greener and more wooden than from the South Rim, because the climate is cooler there, at a higher altitude.
+The North Rim is the Grand Canyon’s second main rim and the wilder of the two.
+Its main advantages are the smaller crowds and the more untouched natural setting.
+As you can imagine, there is one drawback: it’s not easy to get to and some of the trails can be rugged.
+I haven’t had the chance to go there, but from everything I have heard, it is every bit as worthwhile as the South Rim.
+I’d also like to point out that the scenery from the North Rim is much greener and more wooded than from the South Rim, because its higher elevation gives it a cooler climate.

 Grand Canyon West

-As I said before, there are only two rims of the Grand Canyon, but a lot of times you will hear people talking about the West Rim.
+As I said before, there are only two rims of the Grand Canyon, but you will often hear people refer to the West Rim.
 This simply refers to the western part of the National Park, which belongs to the Hualapai Indians.

-Now that we’ve had a chance to take stock of the different rims, let’s move on to the Grand Canyon’s best viewpoints!
+Now that we have covered the different rims, let’s move on to the Grand Canyon’s best viewpoints!

 Hopi Point

-I had to start with this one because it’s my favourite!
+I had to begin with this one because it is my favorite.
 The panoramic view of this part of the Grand Canyon is simply magnificent.
-It’s simply the best place to see the sunrise or sunset (your choice!).
-At these times of day, the colours of the rocks really come into their own.
-There are beautiful shades of warm colours.
-It’s only a 15 minute walk from the Grand Canyon Visitor Centre, so I highly recommend it!
+For me, it is one of the best places to watch either the sunrise or the sunset.
+At these times of day, the colors of the rocks are especially striking.
+The landscape takes on a beautiful range of warm tones.
+It’s only a 15-minute walk from the Grand Canyon Visitor Center, so I highly recommend it!

 Desert View Watchtower

-As the name suggests, the Desert View Watchtower offers the most panoramic view of the entire Grand Canyon.
-You can see all the trails, red rocks, cliffs and peaks, each higher than the last!
-If you have the time, you won’t be disappointed!
+As the name suggests, the Desert View Watchtower offers one of the most panoramic views in the entire Grand Canyon.
+You can see all the trails, red rocks, cliffs and peaks, rising one behind another!
+It is well worth visiting if you have the time.

 Mohave Point

-Mohave Point is, in my opinion, one of the best overlooks in the Grand Canyon.
-What makes it unique is that you can see the Colorado River from the heart of this magnificent canyon.
-This point is a bit further away than the previous one, but I can assure you it’s well worth the detour!
+Mohave Point is, in my opinion, one of the finest overlooks in the Grand Canyon.
+What makes it unique is that you can see the Colorado River deep within this magnificent canyon.
+This point is a bit further away than the previous one, but I can assure you it is well worth the extra distance!

 Grandview Point

 Grand View Point is one of the most famous spots in the Grand Canyon.
-When I got there, I realised just how vast the American national park is.
-The panoramic view is breathtaking!
+When I arrived, I finally understood just how vast the national park really is.
+The panoramic view is remarkable.

 Lipan Point

-The scenery at Lipan Point is nothing short of spectacular!
-From the viewpoint you have a breathtaking view of the cliffs, the Colorado River and the entire southern Colorado Plateau.
+The scenery at Lipan Point is particularly impressive.
+From the viewpoint, you can take in sweeping views of the cliffs, the Colorado River and the entire southern Colorado Plateau.

-In my opinion, these first 5 overlooks are the most beautiful spots in the Grand Canyon.
-They’re all on the South Rim (no excuse not to go, ahah), so you’ll have to walk a bit to get to some of them.
-If you’re in the Grand Canyon for more than a day and have the time, I’d recommend many other viewpoints that are equally beautiful.
+In my opinion, these first five overlooks are the most beautiful spots in the Grand Canyon.
+They’re all on the South Rim (so there is no excuse not to visit them, haha), so although reaching some of them does involve a little walking.
+If you’re in the Grand Canyon for more than a day and have the time, there are many other equally beautiful viewpoints worth exploring.

 Mather Point

-Mather Point is the most popular lookout point in the whole of the national park.
+Mather Point is the most popular viewpoint in the entire national park.
 You may be wondering why I haven’t mentioned it before.
-The reason is simple: in my opinion, although it’s the best known, it’s not the most spectacular.
+The reason is simple: in my opinion, although it is the best known, I do not think it is the most spectacular.
 But it’s still very beautiful.
-It’s certainly the best known, as it’s close to the Visitor Centre.
-In fact, it’s the first viewpoint after the entrance and the Visitor Centre.
-You’ll be immediately impressed, without realising that this is just the beginning!
+Its popularity is largely due to its proximity to the Visitor Center.
+In fact, it’s the first viewpoint after the entrance and the Visitor Center.
+The first view is immediately impressive, even though it is only the beginning.

 Yaki Point

-Situated at 2,213 m above sea level, Yaki Point is one of the highest and most vertiginous vantage points in the Canyon.
-It offers breathtaking views of the mountain ranges and in particular of Wotan’s Throne and the Temple of Vishnu (2 mythical and popular peaks in the Grand Canyon that rise to over 2,300 m).
-It’s a truly impressive sight and one of the must-sees in the American national park!
+Situated at 2,213 m above sea level, Yaki Point is one of the highest and most dramatic viewpoints in the Canyon.
+It offers breathtaking views of the mountain ranges and in particular of Wotan’s Throne and the Temple of Vishnu (two well-known peaks in the Grand Canyon that rise to over 2,300 m).
+It’s a truly impressive sight and one of the highlights of the national park!

 Powell Point

-If I had to describe this spot in a few words, I’d say it’s just as beautiful as some of the other more popular viewpoints.
+In just a few words, I would say that this spot is every bit as beautiful as some of the park’s better-known viewpoints.
 It’s not very far from Hopi Point, but the advantage is that it’s less crowded!
-It’s a really good idea to get away from it all and watch the sunset!
+It is a great place to escape the crowds and watch the sunset.

 Navajo Point

 Navajo Point is simply the highest overlook in the Grand Canyon.
-It offers open-air scenery as far as the eye can see!
+It offers vast, open views stretching as far as the eye can see.
 It’s not far from Desert View Watcher.
-You can even see rafts meandering down the Colorado River before your very eyes in this western setting.
+You can even see rafts meandering down the Colorado River far below in this western setting.

 Historic Navajo Bridge

-This bridge is special – spectacular!
-It forms an arch over 140 metres high and overlooks the emerald-hued Colorado River (Marble Canyon section).
-It is a very busy place, but I can assure you that it is well worth the stop!
+This bridge is both unusual and impressive.
+It forms an arch over 140 meters high and overlooks the emerald-hued Colorado River (Marble Canyon section).
+It is a very popular stop, but I can assure you that it is well worth stopping at!
 The views are truly breathtaking.
 For the record, I’m afraid of heights, but the view is so impressive that I was able to put my fear aside for a few minutes.

-I took a tour of the best overlooks in the Grand Canyon.
-You may have guessed it, but the Grand Canyon is full of other places to admire its grandiose scenery that are well worth the detours.
+That covers my selection of the best overlooks in the Grand Canyon.
+You may have guessed it, but the Grand Canyon is filled with many other viewpoints where you can admire its vast scenery.
 If you have time, I recommend Maricopa Point, Guano Point, the Abyss, Pima Point, Ooh Aah Point and Skeleton Point.

 The best hikes in the Grand Canyon